readyplayerme/rpm-unity-meta-movement-support/README.md

    - A `OVRFaceExpressions` component added to the root object
    - `ARKitFace` component added to each child mesh with blendshapes
    - A `TwistHierarchy` component added to the root object with the twist bones set up already

+### Step 4: Saving as a prefab
+With the configured avatar in the scene there are still a few steps required to save it as a re-usable prefab.
+1. Right click on the avatar GameObject in the hierarchy and select 'Prefab -> Select Asset'. _This will show the avatar source files including a .glb and a .prefab file_
+2. Move the files from this folder somewhere in your Assets folder (or anywhere outside of `Assets/Ready Player Me/Avatars` folder)
+3. After moving these files you can now simply select the avatar object still in the scene and drag it anywhere into project view to create a prefab

+After creating the prefab you can now add it into any scene by dragging and dropping the prefab into the scene hierarchy.